Kodiak bear: Genetic diversity and endangerment

 The International Union for Conservation of Nature Red List does not list subspecies.
 The brown bear species, of which the Kodiak subspecies is a member, is listed as Lower Risk or Least Concern.
-The Kodiak is not listed as an endangered species by the Endangered Species Act of the U.S. Fish and Wildlife service.
+The Kodiak is not listed as an endangered species by the Endangered Species Act of the U.S. Fish and Wildlife Service.

 Hunt-management

 Kodiak bear research and habitat protection is done cooperatively by the ADF&G and Kodiak National Wildlife Refuge.
 Bear hunting is managed by the ADF&G, and hunting regulations are established by the Alaska Board of Game.
 Currently, a finely tuned management system distributes hunters in 32 different areas during two seasons (spring: April 1 – May 15, and fall: October 25 – November 30).
-Each year, about 4,500 people apply for the 496 permits offered for Kodiak bear hunts (two-thirds to Alaska residents, one-third to nonresidents).
+Each year, about 4,500 people apply for the 496 permits offered for Kodiak bear hunts (two-thirds to Alaska residents, one-third to non-residents).
 Nonresidents are required to hire a registered guide who is authorized to hunt in a particular area, and this can cost from $10,000 to $22,000.
-All hunters must come into the Alaska Department of Fish and Game office in Kodiak prior to going into the field for a brief orientation and must check out before they leave the island.
+All hunters must come into the Alaska Department of Fish and Game office in Kodiak before going into the field for a brief orientation and must check out before they leave the island.
 Every bear that is legally killed on the archipelago must be inspected by an ADF&G wildlife biologist before it can be taken from the islands.
-Pelts receive a stamp from an ADF&G officer if the hunter and guide provide proper documentation to prove licensing.
-Pelts cannot be transported or legally preserved or sold without the official stamp.
+Pelts receive a metal locking tag from an ADF&G officer if the hunter and guide provide proper documentation to prove licensing.
+Pelts cannot be transported or legally preserved or sold without the official metal locking tag.
+A tag is also applied to the skull, which is measured and recorded.
 Hunting laws are strictly enforced by the ADF&G officers who often have the full support of the local community.
 Illegal hunting and fishing is frowned upon by the community which maintains a healthy respect for the island's environmental laws, as well.
 Stiff penalties accompany illegal hunting and fishing.
 The island's remote location makes trafficking in illegal pelts difficult for would-be poachers.

 Since statehood, the reported number of Kodiak bears killed by hunters has ranged from 77 (1968–1969) to 206 (1965–1966).
 From 2000 to 2006, an average of 173 Kodiak bears were killed by hunters each year (118 during the fall season and 55 in the spring season).
 Over 75% of those were males.
 An additional nine bears were reported killed annually in defense of life or property during the same time.
 The number of large, trophy-sized bears (total skull size at least 28 in) killed by hunters in recent years has been increasing.
 In the 1970s, only 2.5% of the bears killed on Kodiak were trophy-sized; in the 1990s and 2000s, the proportion increased to almost 9%.